XeroAPI/xero-netstandard-oauth2-samples/XeroOAuth2Sample/README.md

 Now that we've configured how we want our users to be authenticated, we've got to enable and enforce it.

-Looking at the *configure* method in the same `Startup` class, you'll see the following line of code. **Note**: it's important that this line of code exists before the `UseMvc` line so that the request pipeline can enforce authentication prior to routing the requests to your controllers.
+Looking at the *configure* method in the same `Startup` class, you'll see the following line of code. **Note**: it's important that these lines of code exist in this order between the `UseRouting` and `UseEndpoints` lines so that the request pipeline can enforce authentication prior to routing the requests to your controllers.
 ```
 app.UseAuthentication();
+app.UseAuthorization();
 ```

 Looking at the *OutstandingInvoices* route on our [HomeController](XeroOAuth2Sample/Controllers/HomeController.cs), you'll see that we've set the route to require authorized users using the `Authorize` attribute.
 This route does not care which scheme (*XeroSgnIn*/*XeroSignUp*) was used when a user was previously authenticated, and will use the default scheme (which you'll remember we set earlier) to authenticate the user if the user is not authenticated.